31/GodotOnReady/docs/GenerateDataSelectorEnum.md

 You *can* make this more concise without using a source generator.
 You can use a Dictionary instead of a switch, or use reflection and add a custom attribute on each enum member.
 However, attributes significantly limit the data types you can set.
-There are some also some (most likely minor) performance penalties you pay with these approaches, and the source generators avoids these.
+There are some also some (most likely minor) performance penalties you pay with these approaches, and the source generator avoids these.

 ## Why is this called a "bonus" feature?